scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Extensibility.* SCION, similarly to IPv6, supports extensions in its header.
 Such extensions can be hop-by-hop (and are processed at each hop), or end-to-end.

+- *Path validation.* SCION routers validate network paths in packets at each hop, so that they are only forwarded along paths that were authorized by all on-path ASes in the control plane.
+Thanks to a system of nested message authentication codes, traffic hijackings attacks are avoided.

 - *Backwards compatibility.* SCION packets support several kinds of end-host addressing (including IPv6 and IPv4).
 Transition mechanisms are further described in {{transition-mechanisms}}.
 TODO: I'm not entirely happy about this point..
 Either expand it with more arguments or remove it.

+In conclusion, in comparison to today's Internet, the SCION's data plane pushes some of the responsibilities away from routers onto end hosts (as selecting paths or reacting to failures).
+This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialised routing table lookup hardware.
+Routers validate network paths so that packets are only forwarded on previously authorized packets.

 ## Authentication -  SCION PKI {#pki}
 SCION's control plane messages are all authenticated.
 The verification of those messages relies on a public-key infrastructure (PKI) called the Control-Plane PKI or CP-PKI.
 It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures, e.g., path construction beacons (PCBs).